Oral conditions | Medical Council of Canada

 Rationale

-Although many diseases can affect the oral cavity, odontogenic infection (dental caries and periodontal infections) is the most common one.
-Apart from discomfort, infections may result in serious complications.
-Ruling out oral carcinoma is important.
+Although many conditions can affect the oral cavity, odontogenic infections—particularly dental caries and periodontal infections—are the most common.
+Beyond discomfort, these infections may lead to serious complications.
+Ruling out oral carcinoma is essential.

 Causal Conditions